Article

 Structures shall incorporate elements of variation on any façade facing a frontage, public open space, or common open space.
 Variation shall be achieved as follows:

-1. For multi-family attached dwellings when units not on sublots, one of the following shall be incorporated into the design of the structure:
+1. For multi-family attached buildings when units not on sublots, one of the following shall be incorporated into the design of the structure:

-2. For multi-family stacked dwellings 150’ or more in length, recesses or projections of the façade of at least 1’ in depth, and no less than 10’ in width are required at intervals of no more than 60’.
+2. For multi-family stacked buildings 150’ or more in length, recesses or projections of the façade of at least 1’ in depth, and no less than 10’ in width are required at intervals of no more than 60’ linearly.
+This shall not be required on any portion of a multi-family stacked building 50′ or more above average grade.

 Arcades, galleries, colonnades, outdoor plazas, outdoor dining areas, or similar pedestrian-oriented ground floor designs may be incorporated into facades.
 When provided, such features that are in line with the building facade above the ground floor are considered to meet any required build-to percentage.

-1 Zoning Administrator may allow adjustments to standards if adjacent average sidewalk grade is greater than 10% or to comply with federal and state law.
+1 Zoning Administrator may allow adjustments to standards if adjacent average sidewalk slope is greater than 10% or to comply with federal and state law.

 1. Nonresidential and Mixed-Use Building Design Standards